 Pennsylvania’s Older Adult Protective Services Act is meant to protect aging adults from exploitation, abuse, neglect, and abandonment.
-Somerset County nursing home abuse attorneys know that this Act has good intentions, but it does not always prevent elder abuse from occurring in our nursing home facilities.
+Nursing home abuse lawyers know that this Act has good intentions, but it does not always prevent elder abuse from occurring in our nursing home facilities.
 Often nursing home residents do not have the capacity to understand that they are being abused or they may be too afraid to report the abuse.

 Abuse that occurs in nursing homes

 Common types of abuse that occurs in nursing homes include the following:

 - Intentional overmedicating

 - Lack of medical care neglect

 - Financial abuse